SakSal-tech/trade-capture-system/docs/step-4-cashflow-bug-investigation.md

 - Business decision: do not record zero cashflows silently for floating legs that lack a valid rate either compute a valid rate (via a RateProvider/market data lookup or a tested fallback) or fail validation at trade creation/amendment so the issue is addressed by the trader or the downstream marketplace process.
 - Chosen implementation (conservative, safe):
-  - Add a `RateProvider` interface so we have a testable, replaceable abstraction for fetching floating rates.
+  - Add a `RateProvider` interface so have a testable, replaceable abstraction for fetching floating rates.
   - Change cashflow calculation code in `TradeService` to request a rate from `RateProvider` when a leg is floating.
 If no rate is returned, the validation engine will mark the trade as invalid and the booking request will fail with a clear 400 + message rather than silently generating a 0.00 payment.
   - Use `BigDecimal` consistently for monetary arithmetic, set scale and rounding mode when required, and avoid double arithmetic.